ACRM Annual Conference

 STAGE 1 - Spring

 LaunchPad is a 6-month, 2-stage competition, beginning with the submission of applications in the spring by competitors.
-The application deadline is 19 April 2025.
+The application deadline is 19 April EXTENDED TO 2 May 2025.
 Applications should include an Executive Summary that describes the following:

 • Your innovative rehabilitation technology